 It turns out that National Provider Identifiers and Tax Identification Numbers are not particularly helpful to patients or Selected Dispute Resolution Entities (“SRDEs”) attempting to notify a provider that a patient has initiated the Patient–Provider Dispute Resolution (“PPDR”) process.
 HHS is now “strongly” encouraging providers to also include an email address and phone number for department(s) with the authority to represent the organization in a billing dispute.
 As it turns out, communication sent to a physical mailing address has not been as efficient as HHS thought when it rushed to finalize the GFE regulations.

-The R1 Regulatory Affairs and Regulatory Compliance group will be hosting a webinar on the future of Good Faith Estimates on Wednesday, February 1, at 12:00pm CST.
+Watch an on-demand webinar featuring the R1 Regulatory Affairs and Regulatory Compliance group as they speak on the future of Good Faith Estimates.

 Advanced Explanation of Benefits